Inhalant use: Is your child at risk?

-Other devastating effects of inhalant abuse might include suffocation, seizures, loss of consciousness and death.
+Other devastating effects of inhalant use might include suffocation, seizures, loss of consciousness and death.
 In addition, people who use inhalants are at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.

-What are the warning signs of inhalant abuse?
+What are the warning signs of inhalant use?

-Inhalant abuse can be easy to conceal.
+Inhalant use can be easy to conceal.
 Look for these warning signs:

-- Hidden rags, clothes or empty containers of products that could be abused
+- Hidden rags, clothes, bags, gauze or empty containers of products that could be abused

 - Chemical odors on breath or clothing